Eureka Rebellion: First gold commissioner arrives in Ballarat

-In mid-September 1851, the first gold commissioner appointed by La Trobe arrived in Ballarat.
-At the beginning of December, there was discontent when it was announced that the licence fee would be raised to 3 pounds a month, effective 1 January 1852.
+In mid-September 1851, D. C. Doveton, the first local gold commissioner appointed by La Trobe, arrived in Ballarat.
+At the beginning of December, there was discontent when it was announced that the licence fee would be raised to 3 pounds a month, a 200 per cent increase, effective 1 January 1852.
 In Ballarat, some miners became so agitated that they began to gather arms.
 On 8 December, the rebellion continued to build momentum with an anti-mining tax banner put on public display at Forrest Creek.

+After remonstrations, particularly in Melbourne and Geelong, on 13 December 1851, the previous increase was rescinded.
 The Forest Creek Monster Meeting took place at Mount Alexander on 15 December 1851.
+This was the first truly mass demonstration of the Eureka Rebellion.
+According to high-end estimates, up to 20,000 miners turned out in a massive display of support for repealing the mining tax.
+The only pictorial evidence concerning the flag on display at the meeting is an engraving of the scene by Thomas Ham and David Tulloch that features only part of the design.

+Based on the research of Doug Ralph, Marjorie Theobald and others have questioned whether there was an iconic Digger's flag displayed at Forest Creek that spread to other mining settlements.

-This was the first truly mass demonstration of the Eureka Rebellion; according to high-end estimates, up to 20,000 miners turned out in a massive display of support for repealing the mining tax.
-Two days later, it was announced that La Trobe had reversed the planned one hundred per cent increase in the mining tax.
-Nevertheless, the oppressive licence hunts continued and increased in frequency, causing general dissent among the diggers.
-In addition, there was strong opposition to the strict prohibition of liquor imposed by the government at the goldfields settlements, whereby the sale and consumption of alcohol were restricted to licensed hotels.
+Two days later, it was announced that La Trobe had reversed the planned increase in the mining tax.
+The oppressive licence hunts continued and increased in frequency, causing general dissent among the diggers.
+There was strong opposition to the strict prohibition of liquor imposed by the government at the goldfields settlements, whereby the sale and consumption of alcohol were restricted to licensed hotels.